ahkhalwai/Intro_to_Data_Analysis_UD170/README.md

 > * Exploring the data, finding patterns in it, and building my intuition about it
 > * Drawing conclusions and/or making predictions

-## Lesson 1
+## Udacity Students Data
 During this lesson, I have data about students of Data Analyst Nanodegree, and being asked following questions in order to practice the data analysis process.
 Data including:
 * enrollments.csv
 * daily_engagement.csv
 * project_submissions.csv

-*Detail of data is explained in the "Lesson 1/table_description.txt"*
+*Detail of data is explained in the "Udacity Students Data/table_description.txt"*

-*Solutions is written in "Lesson 1/Starter_code.ipynb"*
+*Solutions is written in "Udacity Students Data/Udacity Students Data.ipynb"*

 ## Lesson 2
 During this lesson, I have data about countries all over the world, and being asked following questions in order to practice Numpy and Pands.
 Data including: